 - Bring the chicken stock to a simmer.

-- Whilst this is happening finely chop the garlic and cut the ginger into fine batons.
+- Whilst this is happening chop the garlic as finely as you can.

-- Poach gently until cooked to an internal temperature of 73C or 156F, this will take between 15 and 20 minutes.
+- Add the sliced vegetables to the stock in a 20cm or 8" saucepan and then add the whole chicken breast and poach gently until cooked to an internal temperature of 73°C or 156°F, this will take between 15 and 20 minutes.

-- When the chicken breast is cooked remove from the soup and shred with two forks.
+- When the chicken breast is cooked remove it from the soup and shred with two forks.

 - Return the chicken and add the sweetcorn and simmer for 2 minutes.